Here are our 10 ideas for you to best support your student:

 Ask your student about the skills she or he is gaining inside and outside the classroom.
 Help explore connections between learning and career goals.
 Discuss the meaning of a liberal arts education.
 The more that you and your student discuss the meaning of a college education, the more easily learning will be applied to life.
-Consider using the Career Development Center’s Road Map to create discussion.
+Consider using the Career Center’s Road Map to create discussion.

 Encourage civic engagement experiences.

 Portland is a community full of opportunities to support the arts, tutor young students, participate in elections, provide encouragement to the homeless, research environmental concerns…the list is really quite endless.
 Remind your student that active citizenship is important too.

 Be patient as the decision to major in one academic area comes and goes.

 The declaration of major needs to occur during the second semester of the sophomore year.
 Until that time, encourage your student to explore a wide range of academic majors and to conduct good research with regard to the courses in a particular major—often it is the course descriptions that help clarify one major over another.
 A major rarely dictates a job; and vice versa, a job rarely requires a specific major.

 College students often do not consider the actual skills that employers want.
 Students may be thinking in terms of general education requirements, requirements in their major, and possibly a minor, and what they need to do to graduate.
 They often miss the connections between what they are doing in college and what they will need to do once they graduate—especially regarding those courses outside of their major.

 Let us know about internship or job opportunities.